Alfresco/docs-alfresco/content-services/6.0/config/activemq.md

 title: Configure ActiveMQ
 ---

-Content Services requires ActiveMQ for message queuing.
-ActiveMQ is also used by various other products.
+Content Services uses ActiveMQ for message queuing with various products such as Alfresco Media Management.

 The standard ActiveMQ installation runs with a basic configuration.
 You can configure and extend ActiveMQ based on your requirements.